ashish4hub/C-Programming-/README.md

 ### Array

+1. *sum* - C program to find the sum of all the elements in an Array
-1. *Linear Search in Array* - C program to Find a Key element in an array using Linear search.
+2. *Linear Search in Array* - C program to Find a Key element in an array using Linear search.